nirajp82/AmazonAuroraPostgreSQL/03_AmazonRDS_Aurora/04_WriteAndCommitFlow(RDSVsAurora).md

 ### Aurora advantages explained by the flow

-* No WAL replay = near-zero replica lag
+* No WAL replay on replicas → near-zero replication lag
-* Shared storage = faster failover
+* Shared storage → faster and simpler failover
-* Redo is smaller than WAL = faster commits
+* Redo is smaller than WAL → faster commits
-* Storage replication = higher durability
+* Storage-level replication → higher durability

 ### RDS trade-offs

-* Simpler, pure PostgreSQL model
-* Predictable behavior
+* Pure PostgreSQL behavior
+* Simple and predictable architecture
-* More replication overhead at scale
+* Higher replication and failover overhead at scale

 ---

 ## 14.6 Final One-Line Comparison

-> **RDS PostgreSQL replicates by shipping logs between databases; Aurora PostgreSQL replicates by applying changes directly in a shared, distributed storage system.**
+> **RDS PostgreSQL replicates by shipping and replaying WAL between database instances, whereas Aurora PostgreSQL applies redo directly to a shared, distributed storage layer that all instances read from.**

+---